yubik-studio/yubik-studio.github.io/README.md

 Discovery through creation is a universal concept.
 Even to share a thought is to create an impression in someone’s mind.

-I believe that our knowledge of Nature is best developed by creating things that are useful and beautiful, including algorithms that express our knowledge in an abstract way.
+We strengthen our knowledge of Nature is by creating things that are useful and beautiful, including algorithms that express our knowledge in an abstract way.

 Let's do something together!
 You can see examples of my work at the links below, and there's an online resume further down the page.

-  - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (19 patents and some widely-cited papers)
+  - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (20+ patents and publications, 300+ citations)
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (my work profile)
   - **[Andrew Milne on Substack](https://substack.com/@friendofmerlin)** (links to all my Substack publications, including the **[yubik.com strategic engineering newsletter](https://yubik.substack.com)** and the New Sun Tzu Reading Project from  **[Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).**
   - **[Just ask!](mailto:andrew@yubik.com)** Send me an e-mail.
 I'd love to hear from you.